-Alpha-galactosidase is an enzyme which breaks down oligosaccharides – a type of FODMAP which you may have heard about.
+Alpha-galactosidase is an enzyme that breaks down oligosaccharides – a type of FODMAP.

 Many people who have IBS will be intolerant to this type of carbohydrate.

-In a small study, 8 drops of Beano was shown to reduce flatulence after a meal which would typically create a lot of gut gas (3).
+In a small study, eight drops of an alpha-galactosidase enzyme were shown to reduce flatulence after a meal, typically creating a lot of gas (2).

-In a 12 week study of 101 individuals, Nogasin was shown to reduce symptoms of abdominal distension and flatulence (4).
+In another 12-week study of 101 individuals, the same enzyme showed reduced symptoms of abdominal distension and flatulence (3).